paracats/Financial_Engineering/README.md

 This abstract concept is necessary to make sure that we may calculate any probability related to the random variable X.

+1.2.3 Adaptiveness, Filtration, and Standard Filtration In the special case when the index set  possesses a total order relationship,1 we can discuss about the information contained in the process X(t) at some moment t ∈ .
+To quantify this information we generalize the notion of sigma algebras by introducing a sequence of sigma algebras: the filtration.

 (To be continued...)